jtneal/ng-module-federation/README.md

 ### Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run build` to build the project and schematics.

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 If you want to use a headless browser, and generate coverage, use `npm run test:cov` instead.

+### Running schematics tests

+Run `npm run test:schematics` to execute the schematics tests.

 ### Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 If you want to use a headless browser, use `npm run e2e:ci` instead.